Wahura/Gut_microbiota/README.md

   return(sapply(orients, toString))  # Convert back to character vector }
 ```
+It is important to confirm all the possible orientations of the primers in the dataset in case one is unsure.
 ```
 # creating all the possible orientations using our forward and reverse primers